leapmotion/leapjs/PROTOCOL.md

 ### Changes

 This version introduced server-side events.
+Events are structured in the following way.

+{event: {type: "deviceConnect", state: true}}

+These were introduced to allow reliable reporting of events from the server.
+Currently only `deviceConnect` events are supported.